 Neutron interferometry is based on the wave nature of neutrons.
-If neutrons are isolated from the atomic nucleus, for example in the fission process of a research reactor, they behave like waves.
-This is usually refereed the as wave-particle duality.
 Inside the interferometer partial wave-function of the sub-beams in the individual interferometer paths are created and recombined coherently afterwards, resulting in interference effects.
-The first fully operating neutron interferometer was produced and demonstrated successfully in 1974 by Prof. Rauch, Treimer and Bonse at the rather small (250 kW) TRIGA reactor at the Atominstitut Vienna, Austria – a sensational find, which years later continued to bring Prof. Rauch and the Atominstitute world fame in the entire scientific community.
+The first fully operating neutron interferometer was produced and demonstrated successfully in 1974 by Prof. Rauch at the Atominstitut Vienna, Austria – a sensational find.